 If it’s true, as it appears to be, that no single approach is best and that multiple methods can be effective, how does a weightlifting coach or weightlifter decide how to train?
 This is a decision that will hinge on multiple factors, but in all cases, it must be made in accordance to the needs of the lifter and his or her response to any given method.
 The biggest mistake any coach or athlete can make is to remain rigidly committed to a single approach when it becomes apparent that it no longer works or never worked in the first place.
 Experimentation carries some degree of risk, but it also provides the opportunity for discovery.

-In a system that starts lifters at a young age with no previous athletic experience, a more consistent plan among athletes is possible.
+In a system that starts lifters at a young age with no previous athletic experience, and that doesn't need every single athlete it has access to, a more consistent plan among athletes is possible.
 That is, these athletes can be collectively developed according to common need—the instruction and development of classic lift technique, the development of general and specific strength, and the development of work capacity.
+This is more likely to be effective, but also remains the fact that it doesn't matter if it doesn't work well for a given athlete, because that athlete is easily replaced.

 The bottom line is that without a huge pool of athletes appropriate for the training, training must be made entirely appropriate for the athletes in order for any reasonable level of success to be achieved.